 Wear a Helmet - Nearly 75% of all bicycle-related deaths are the result of head injuries.
 Children under age 16 are required to wear helmets.

-Make Yourself Visible - Night Riding - Nearly 60% of all adult fatal bicycle accidents in Florida occur during twilight and nighttime hours even though only 3% of bicycle usage takes place during that time period.
+Make Yourself Visible - Night Riding - Nearly 60% of all adult fatal bicycle accidents in Florida occur during twilight and nighttime hours even though only 3% of bicycle usage takes place duroccur during twilight and nighttime hours even though only 3% of bicycle usage takes place during that time period.
 While riding between sunset and sunrise the law requires the use of a lamp on the front of the bicycle exhibiting a white light visible from a distance of 500 ft. and a lamp on the rear exhibiting a red light visible from a distance of 600 ft. to the rear.